bemasher/rtlamr/README.md

 	{ID:17581### Type: 7 Tamper:{Phy:3 Enc:0} Consumption: 1001648 Checksum:0x0E##}
 	{ID:17581### Type: 7 Tamper:{Phy:1 Enc:0} Consumption:  882701 Checksum:0x28##}

+Using the provided antenna in most DVB-T dongle kits, I can reliably receive consumption messages from ~15 different meters from my apartment alone.
+This will likely improve once adaptive preamble quality thresholding is implemented.

 ### Ethics
 _Do not use this for nefarious purposes._ If you do, I don't want to know about it, I am not and will not be responsible for your lack of common decency and/or foresight.
 However, if you find a clever non-evil use for this, by all means, share.